-Join Todd Perkins for an in-depth discussion in this video Classes, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Classes, part of Learning Java Applications (2016).

 - Now we'll review Java classes.…To create a class, we're going to expand our project.…And in the default package, I'm going to right-click…and choose New, Class.…You can always choose another option…by clicking the drop-down menu…in the toolbar and choosing Class…or going to File, New, Class,…however you like.…So now I'm creating a new class…and I'm going to call this class MyClass.…It's going to be public.…I'm not going to include the main method,…and I'm going to click Finish.…